Help & Support

 • Birds nesting in hedges and shrubs.
 If you see birds nesting in hedges (March–August), please avoid trimming or cutting.
 We can’t undertake hedge trimming, where we're responsible, between March and August due to the Wildlife and Country Act 1981, around nesting birds.
 We'll restart hedge/shrub trimming from September onwards

-• Birds & Bats: All wild birds (including pigeons) and bats are protected under the Wildlife and Countryside Act 1981.
+• Birds and bats: All wild birds (including pigeons) and bats are protected under the Wildlife and Countryside Act 1981.
 It’s illegal to harm, remove, or disturb them, their nests, or eggs.
 You can find out more on the RSPB website

-• Ants become more noticeable in and around the home, this is something that VIVID will not attend to
+• Ants become more noticeable in and around the home, this is not something that we'll attend to

-• Wasps at peak activity as nests mature, avoid disturbing them, if the nests are in a communal area VIVID will look into this
+• Wasps are at peak activity as nests mature, avoid disturbing them, if the nests are in a communal area we'll look into this

-• Ants and ladybugs more noticeable in and around the home, this is something that VIVID won’t attend to
+• Ants and ladybirds are more noticeable in and around the home, this isn't something that we'll attend to

-• Spiders and cluster flies increase indoors, this is something that VIVID won’t attend to
+• Spiders and cluster flies increase indoors, this isn't something that we'll attend to

 Winter (November–February):

 • Silverfish are attracted to damp areas, once the damp has been managed, these should not appear.
-VIVID will not manage the silverfish, however we can help with damp issues, please contact us to report any damp concerns you have
+We don't manage the silverfish, however we can help with damp issues, please contact us to report any damp concerns you have

 • Rodents may seek warmth indoors, which will be down to you to deal with.
 We'll investigate and treat any communal areas as well as block up holes or mesh vents that pests may be using to get into your home

-• Don’t leave food out as this can attract pests
+• Avoiding leaving food out, as this can attract pests

-• Keep pets flea treatment up to date
+• Keeping your pets’ flea treatments up to date

-• If you're struggling to look after your home, please get in touch and our Neighbourhoods team can help you
+• If you’re finding it difficult to look after your home, please contact us, our neighbourhoods team can offer support and advice

 Check out our pest control guide for more information.